hongpham/Workshop-Protect-your-IoT-fleet/Module 1: Environment build/README.md

 <img src="../images/mqttclient.png"/>

 Seeing the temperature records?
 Yay!
 Your devices are connected and sending data to AWS IoT.
 That's exciting.
-Let's move to Lab 2 to find out how you can audit your devices configuration.
+Let's move to [Module 2: Audit your IoT Fleet](Module 2: Audit your IoT Fleet/README.md)to find out how you can audit your devices configuration.